cosmic-frey/Kiroween-Hackathon/README.md

 Introducing Tamaghosty!
 Having grown up (and been resurrected), you now know that caring for each other is just as important.

+## The Link to own a Tamaghosty yourself!

 ## Demo Video:
 Below is my three minute demo video for the Kiroween Hackathon submission.
 I have also included Feature Stills below App Features.
 ## Inspiration: